FujiiLabCollaboration/MNISQ-quantum-circuit-dataset/README.md

 # MNISQ: A Large-Scale Quantum Circuit Dataset for Machine Learning on/for Quantum Computers in the NISQ era
-this repository will be soon completed, we are refining the last details!
+We are in the review process so there will soon be some additions!

-===> dataset is already accessible!
+===> datasets are fully accessible!

-==> we made the dataset executable from qiskit!
+- 1  we made the dataset executable from qiskit!
 See [doc/source/notebooks/qiskit_quickstart.ipynb](doc/source/notebooks/qiskit_quickstart.ipynb)

+- 2 we made the dataset executable from pennylane!
+See [doc/source/notebooks/Tutorial_Pennylane.ipynb](doc/source/notebooks/Tutorial_Pennylane.ipynb)

-==> if you want to donwload locally the datasets with the normals QASM formalism, use [doc/source/notebooks/download_datasets.py](doc/source/notebooks/download_datasets.py)
+- 3 if you want to donwload locally the datasets with the normals QASM formalism, use [doc/source/notebooks/download_datasets.py](doc/source/notebooks/download_datasets.py)

 There is already the dataset and qml experiments, some guide can be found in doc/sources